littlepictures/sea_surface_temperature/README.md

 ## Background on this CLIP

 This infographic shows 35 years (1981-2016) of fluctuations in annual sea surface temperature across the globe.
-The temperature range modelled, covers 0.5 degree centigrade, with blue tones at the lower end and yellow at the upper.
-A sharp increase in global sea surface temperature is noticeable towards the end of the data set.
+The dataset used reveals a 0.51C increase in temperature over this period, represented by the darkest blue colour tones at the lower end and yellow tone at the upper.
+A sharp increase in global sea surface temperature is noticeable towards the end of the dataset, hence the yellow 'halo' that can be seen.

 ## Data Sources